AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 ---
 title: "Outer Wilds Review: Stop and Smell the Pine Trees"
 description: At its core, Outer Wilds is a space exploration game.
 But it's so much more than just that.
 Here's my in-depth Outer Wilds review.
-keywords: [outer wilds game, outer wilds review, outer wilds ending meaning, outer wilds ending explained, outer wilds game of the year, outer wilds planets, outer wilds characters, outer wilds review xbox]
+keywords: [what is outer wilds about, outer wilds review, outer wilds ending explained, outer wilds meaning, outer wilds pine trees]
 ---

 What originally began as a thesis project [more than six years ago](https://www.youtube.com/watch?v=vRQU1o8SrAI) between two university students—Alex Beachum and Loan Verneau—is one of the best games released so far in 2019.
 And it's certainly come a long way, with much of the art, audio, and gameplay receiving polishes that have allowed it to shine.